Top 100 Countries by Human Development Index (HDI) — Latest UNDP Ranking

 - United States0.938

-- Korea (Republic of)0.938
+- Korea (Republic of)0.937

 HDI is shown on a 0–1 scale.
 The differences near the top are small in absolute terms, so ranking changes can occur with modest shifts in health, schooling, or income.

+In the HDR 2025 edition, the latest reported HDI values are for 2023.
 The HDI is produced by UNDP as a geometric mean of three normalized dimension indices: (1) health measured by life expectancy at birth, (2) education measured by expected years of schooling (children) and mean years of schooling (adults), and (3) standard of living measured by gross national income (GNI) per capita in PPP terms (with income logged to reflect diminishing returns).
 Because the index is geometric, weak performance in one dimension is harder to “compensate” with extreme strength in another.

 This ranking uses the latest HDR statistical annex (HDR 2025) as the authoritative release for 2023 values.
 The “Δ rank” column compares the reported 2023 rank to the reported 2022 rank where both are available.
 Values are shown at the precision provided in the statistical annex.